 Student – A person enrolled at Delta State University, either full-time or part-time.

-Title IX Committee – a group of faculty and staff selected by the Title IX Coordinator in conjunction with the Vice President of Student Affairs who are trained to adjudicate reports of the University’s Sexual Misconduct policy.
+Title IX Hearing Committee – a group of faculty and staff selected by the Title IX Coordinator in conjunction with the Vice President of Student Affairs who are trained to adjudicate reports of the University’s Sexual Harassment Policy.

-Witness – A person who directly observes the alleged incident.
+Witness – A person who directly sees, hears, or is made aware of the alleged incident.